VINAYAKCM/Daily-Challenges/Day 3 - Data Cleanup % Analysis/README.md

 ## 🧠 Problem Statement

 Real-world datasets are often noisy and unstructured.
 Cleaning and analyzing such data is a crucial step before any modeling or decision-making.
 The goal of this challenge was to take raw datasets and:
-- Clean them (handle missing data, duplicates, invalid formats)
+- Clean them (handle missing data, duplicates, invalid formats).
-- Extract patterns using visualizations
+- Extract patterns using visualizations.
-- Derive insights that could guide business or product decisions
+- Derive insights that could guide business or product decisions.

 ---